FDIC and Fiduciary Account Holders with Beneficial Owners

 What happens if you don’t supply account ownership information?

-Recordkeeping for Timely Deposit Insurance Determination, commonly known as Rule 370, is a regulation issued by the FDIC that requires each insured depository institution, including Fifth Third Bank, to complete various steps and gather information to better determine deposit insurance coverage.
-Rule 370 goes into effect on April 1, 2021.
+Recordkeeping for Timely Deposit Insurance Determination, commonly known as Part 370, is a regulation issued by the FDIC that requires large depository institution, including Fifth Third Bank, to complete various steps and gather information to better determine deposit insurance coverage.

 What is the FDIC?